ljunggren/boozang-docs/README.md

 1. Get API key to allow for XRay integration
 2. Define scenarios in XRay
 3. Link scenarios to features in XRay
-4. Define a Jira filter that encompasses the features to syncrhonize
+4. Define a Jira filter that encompasses the features to synchronize

 After these have been completed, try the following on the Boozang side

 1. Add the XRay API key to Boozang integrations
 2. Synchronize features

-Aftet his has been completed, you already has a successful integration.
-To get the best value out of the integration it's ideal to upload the reports on the XRay side.
+After this has been completed, you already have a successful integration.
+To get the best value out of the integration, upload the reports on the XRay side.
 Perform the following steps on whatever CI server you are running

 1. Define a Boozang CI job
 2. Add code to upload features on XRay